Cortisol has many functions. It helps the body use sugar (glucose) and

 cortisol test is done to find problems of the

-pituitary gland or adrenal glands, such as making too much hormone, which
+pituitary gland or adrenal glands, such as making too much or too little

 How To Prepare